 5) Your competitor’s followers – Find who your competitors are, visit their account and view who their following and who follows them and follow at your discretion* and engage. *Instagram will only allow you to follow 7,500 accounts.

-POST QUALITY PHOTOS AND CREATE AND EYE-CATCHING LAYOUT
+POST QUALITY PHOTOS AND CREATE AN EYE-CATCHING LAYOUT

 When posting photos, you want to be conscious of the layout.
 Take your time in creating an aesthetic that’s visually appealing, organized and different from your competitors.
 Keep a colour pallette/tone throughout your layout by choosing one filter to apply to your photos.
 Remember consistency is key so refrain from choosing a different filter every month.
 There are a variety of filter avenues one could take to choose the right filter.
 You can use the filters Instagram provides (very basic), VSCO (very popular), Adobe Photoshop/Lightroom (very advanced), purchase filters from advanced bloggers/graphic designers or choose from countless other photo editing apps available for iOS and Androids.